rapid7/marionette.carpenter/site/README.md

 # Carpenter marketing site

 This is the marketing site for Carpenter.
-Here's the rundown:
+It lives at [carpenter.coffee](http://carpenter.coffee).
+It's a [Middleman](https://middlemanapp.com/) site.

 ## Working with the site